chef/chef-web-docs/chef_master/source/resource_openssl_ec_private_key.rst

 ``owner``
    **Ruby Type:** String

-   The owner of all files created by the resource.
+   The owner applied to all files created by the resource.

 ``path``
    **Ruby Type:** String